wangmarkqi/changeOffice/README.md

 Chage your doc, xls, ppt automatically!
 ======================================================
 ### Description:
-Most of the python MsOffice processing libraries, like openpyxk,python-docx,python-pptx, are dealing with new office 2007 file formate (ie: xlsx,pptx,docx).
+Most of the python MsOffice processing libraries, like openpyxl,python-docx,python-pptx, are dealing with new office 2007 file formate (ie: xlsx,pptx,docx).
 This package can change old office 2003 to new,ie: doc2docx,xls2xlsx,ppt2pptx.

 ## Dependencies:
 Pywin32 must be pre-installed and python3 is required.